aajanki/ts2workflows/language_reference.md

 In addition to the literal `null`, the Typescript `undefined` value is also treated as `null` in Workflows YAML.

+### Implicit type conversions

+Expressions that combine variables with operators such as `+`, `>`, `==` perform implict type conversions according to the [rules listed on GCP Workflows documentation](https://cloud.google.com/workflows/docs/reference/syntax/datatypes#implicit-conversions).
+For example, applying `+` to a string and a number concatenates the values into a string.

+⚠️ Checking if a variable is null or not must be done by an explicit comparison: `if (var != null) {...}`.
+Relying in an implicit conversion, such as `if (var) {...}`, results in a TypeError at runtime.

 ## Expressions

 Most Typescript expressions work as expected.